(Note: The following is derived from a

 Medical Malpractice – the Tort "Lottery"

-by courts to enforce negotiated waiver of liability agreements between providers and consumers.
+At the core of the dysfunction is the refusal by courts to enforce negotiated waiver of liability agreements between providers and consumers.
 Under this system a provider and a consumer can decide for themselves how much liability the former will assume.
 Most likely the contents of such agreements would be based on standardized terms devised by groups representing both sides.
 The most common agreement would probably establish that the basic price of a service makes the provider strictly liable for messing up the thing he is paid to do, but that’s all.
 However, a consumer who wanted to hold the provider liable for things he "should have done" could pay more.
 Courts should enforce such agreements.

 "The overall expected cost of the medical tort system in 2002 is $113.7 billion, while the expected benefits are $33.0 billion."